nop33/si/src/content/blog/launch-plan/index.md

 ---
 ## Summary

-The Simon Institute for Longterm Governance (SI) aims to increase the longterm impact of policymaking processes.
+The Simon Institute for Longterm Governance (SI) aims to increase the long-term impact of policymaking processes.

 In its first 24 months, from March 15th, 2021 to March 15th, 2023, SI’s core objectives are to